idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Does Child Support Cover in Idaho?

-Child support in Idaho covers the necessities of the minor child.
-In proceedings involving a minor parent, a person can owe child support duty to the minor parent.
-Expenses that child support covers in the state are:
+Child support in Idaho typically covers the necessities of the minor child.
+In proceedings involving a minor parent, a person may owe a child support duty to the minor parent.
+Expenses that child support usually covers in the state include, but are not limited to:

-• Child care cost: Expenses covered by the child support also includes basic child care services such as payment for babysitters or nannies.
+• Child care cost: Expenses covered by the child support also include basic child care services, such as payment for babysitters or nannies.

 What is the Average Child Support Payment in Idaho?

-The average child support in Idaho is determined by the income generated by the parents.
+The average child support in Idaho is determined by the parents' income.
 Typically, the state follows the Income Share Model to calculate this.
-The model uses an economic table to determine the monthly child support cost and the percentage of the cost that each parent will pay.
+The model uses an economic table to determine the monthly child support cost and the percentage of the cost that each parent may be expected to pay.
 The non-custodial parent usually pays the higher percentage of the support expenses.

-The Idaho Child Support Guidelines provides an economic table that shows the child support payment by each parent, based on their income and the number of kids they have.
-Generally, a parent earning between $4,000 to $6,000 pays a child support amount of $375 for the first child.
-However, the least child support amount in the state is $50 per child.
+The Idaho Child Support Guidelines provides an economic table that shows the child support payment by each parent, based on their income and the number of children they have.
+Generally, a parent earning between $4,000 and $6,000 pays a child support amount of $375 for the first child.
+However, the lowest child support amount in the state is $50 per child.

 The state’s Judicial Branch also provides a standard child support worksheet form that interested persons can use to accurately calculate and estimate the child support amount.

-Interested persons can file for child support in an Idaho District Court.
-Individuals are to obtain and complete the Petition for Child Support form.
-Upon filling the form with the required details, the petitioner files it with the clerk.
+Interested persons may file for child support in an Idaho District Court.
+Petitioners are generally required ti obtain and complete the Petition for Child Support form.
+Upon filling out the form with the required details, the petitioner files it with the clerk.
 Filing fees may apply following the court’s fee schedule.
 The petition is also served to the other parent.
-There is a twenty-one-day waiting period from the time the other party receives the petition before litigation processes occur.
+There is a 21-day waiting period from the time the other party receives the petition before litigation processes occur.

 Individuals can also download and complete the Child Service Department application or request it via U.S mail from (1–800) 356–9868.
 Persons can mail their application to: